January 1st: Is this a Date to Celebrate?

 Those who are Christians and used to do those things are expected to repent:

-The fact that professors of Christ ignore clear scriptures causes a false version of "the Way" to be discounted by the Gentiles (Romans 2:24) (see for example Islamic condemnation of New Year’s and Christmas as pagan).
+The fact that professors of Christ ignore clear scriptures causes a false version of "the Way" to be discounted by the Gentiles (Romans 2:24).

 Humans cannot bring in the new year.
 God does.